hartwigmedical/hmftools/protect/README.md

 Field  | Description | Example
 ---|---|---
-genomicEvent  | The genomic event for which evidence is applicable | BRAF p.Val600Glu
+event  | The genomic event for which evidence is applicable | BRAF p.Val600Glu
 germline | Whether the genomic event is present in the germline or was acquired somatically | true/false reported | Whether the evidence passed all filters for reporting | true/false treatment | Name of the treatment (trial or drug(s)) | Vemurafenib